-The increase in general and administration costs was primarily due to the inclusion of \$2.8 million of expenses from CDS and \$0.5 million of expenses from Alpha, as well as costs related to Razor Risk.
-In addition, we incurred bank fees relating to the REPO initiative, all of which have been charged back to the Clearing Members on a pro rated basis based on service usage, and are included in Derivatives Markets Trading, clearing and related revenue.
+- The increase in general and administration costs was primarily due to the inclusion of \$3.7 million of expenses from CDS and \$0.4 million of expenses from Alpha, as well as costs related to Razor Risk.
+In addition, we incurred bank fees relating to the REPO initiative, almost all of which have been charged back to the Clearing Members on a pro rated basis based on service usage, and are included in Derivatives Markets Trading, clearing and related revenue. - These increases were partially offset by lower net BOX expenses due to the establishment of the BOX SRO entity and collection of fines.
+Also, there was a reduction in marketing and bad debt expenses compared with Q4/11.